John-Curcio/John-Curcio.github.io/content/blog/elo.md

 # Is this really more intuitive?

-It's easy to criticise the Elo rating system.
+Criticisms of the Elo rating system cost a dime a dozen.
 For instance, suppose you compete in a tournament, and you lose your first match against a similarly-ranked opponent.
-For your own ego's sake, you should hope that guy does well in the rest of the tournament - if he also beats everyone else, you can tell yourself that his original elo was an underestimate.
+For your own ego's sake, you should hope that guy does well in the rest of the tournament - if he also beats everyone else, you can believe that his original elo was an underestimate.

-I believe the function of Elo scores in chess culture is similar to that of Black-Scholes in finance.
-Nobody takes the model as gospel; it's useful as a shorthand and social convention.
-Traders can compute its Greeks in their heads and can expect other traders to understand it as well.
-The model was so useful that its adoption led to a boom in options trading. **Anything more sophisticated would be a worse coordinating mechanism.**
+I believe Elo scores in chess culture play a role similar to that of Black-Scholes in finance.
+Nobody treats the model as gospel anymore, yet it laid the foundation for options trading as a large, legitimate industry with buyers and sellers.
+Its primary utility is as a shorthand, a social convention, a lingua franca; **anything more sophisticated would be a worse coordinating mechanism.**

-If you want a large number of people to adopt a system, and to mutually employ its inferences to interact with each other, it must be as simple as possible.
+For a large number of people to adopt a system, and to mutually employ its outputs to interact with each other, it must be as simple as possible.
 Had the logistic regression model not been burned into my brain, I would find it far less intuitive than the original Elo formulation, and at any rate impossible to calculate.

-It adds a new dimension to my understanding of the otherwise almost trite saying: all models are wrong, some are useful.
+It adds a new dimension to my understanding of the otherwise almost trite saying: all models are wrong, but some are useful.